Immiora/the-narrow/wiki/people/LeloucheKairon.md

 ### Lelouche

 Lelouche Kairon is a tiefling fighter.
 He is a private investigator and ex police officer.
+His brother is [Barthélémy Kairon](BarthelemyKairon).